+Climate change increasingly pummels communities throughout the world.
+California is no exception.
 Climate-fueled heat waves, wildfires, and flooding already threaten Californians.
 In the coming decades, these climate-worsened perils have the potential to cause substantial public and private losses that can burden communities for years and exacerbate inequities, disproportionately harming the states' most vulnerable.
 Growing indications point to an increasing protection gap - the gap in insurance coverage between insured and uninsured losses.
 Widespread damage may overwhelm public safety nets, a problem that could drive even larger gaps in insurance availability and affordability.
 Yet, insurance remains a cornerstone to community resilience: insurance supports rapid recovery from climate disasters and can provide incentives for reducing risk in communities, thereby promoting climate adaptation.
 The more communities invest in reducing future losses though risk reduction measures coupled with insurance, the more households can avoid future damages, which in turn helps make insurance more affordable in the future.